yalue/rocm_mega_repo/sources/hcc/llvm-project/llvm/docs/LangRef.rst

 """""""""""""""

 These flags encode various properties of DINodes.

+The `ArgumentNotModified` flag marks a function argument whose value is not modified throughout of a function.
+This flag is used to decide whether a DW_OP_LLVM_entry_value can be used in a location description after the function prologue.
+The language frontend is expected to compute this property for each DILocalVariable.
+The flag should be used only in optimized code.

 The `ExportSymbols` flag marks a class, struct or union whose members may be referenced as if they were defined in the containing class or